vlorenzo/biblio-rag/docs/architecture.md

 # Architecture

-This document provides a comprehensive overview of RAG Unito's technical architecture and implementation.
+This document provides a comprehensive overview of Biblio RAG's technical architecture and implementation.

 ## System Overview

-RAG Unito is a three-tier web application designed for conversational access to bibliographic archives.
+Biblio RAG is a three-tier web application designed for conversational access to bibliographic archives.
 The system combines modern web technologies with intelligent AI agents to provide grounded, cited responses about scholarly collections.

 ### High-Level Architecture